-The U. S. and the E. U. provide instructive examples of the two ends of the spectrum.
-In the U. S. the New Deal ushered in a renewed respect for the virtues of an executive branch dominated by a super-democratic President, F.D.R.
-In administrative law that led to a sweeping judicial deference to the so-called "expertise" of the newly expanded and empowered bureaucracy.
-At this stage technocracy is seen as a virtue because it is supposedly subordinated to a President with the greatest democratic mandate in American history.
-The reformation of American administrative law consists of an upwelling of judicial suspicion of technocracy.
-The judges" weapon is the introduction of participation and transparency requirements on the technocrats which, in effect create a new variety and level of democratic control over bureaucracy, substituting the pluralist democracy of interest groups surveillance for the electoral democracy of Presidential control.2 This pluralism supplemented by policy intervention by the judges themselves as virtual representatives of the non-expert demos.3 The next and inevitable stage in this evolution is a resurgence of technocracy.
-Under interest group scrutiny the government learns to armor its policy choices in real rather than assumed expertise and litigation becomes the clash of opposing experts offered by government and interest groups.
+The United States and the E.U. provide instructive examples of the two ends of the spectrum.
+In the United States, the New Deal ushered in a renewed respect for the virtues of an executive branch dominated by a super-democratic President, F.D.R.
+That led to a sweeping judicial deference in administrative law to the so-called expertise of the newly expanded and empowered bureaucracy.
+At this stage technocracy was seen as a virtue because it was supposedly subordinated to a President with the greatest democratic mandate in U.S. history.